Automation and Job Loss Statistics: The Robots Are Coming

 By 2022, the total task hours completed by humans will drop by 13%.

 Job loss to automation statistics suggest that 71% of total task-hours are currently completed by humans, compared to 29% that are done by machines.
 The study predicts that if current trends continue, in just four years the average will shift to 58% completed by humans and 42% by machines.

 Advanced algorithms will see an especially significant increase in specific tasks like information and data processing, while also taking over a percentage of tasks that are still overwhelmingly human, like decision making, communicating, and coordinating.

 Almost 24% of jobs that are held by men are at high risk of automation, compared to 17% held by women.

 When it comes to the percentage of jobs at risk of automation, men face tougher odds.
 That’s because they are overrepresented in some of the most high-risk occupations.
 For example, men represent 70% of production jobs and more than 80% of transport workers.

 In areas like construction and installation these numbers go well above 90%, indicating that in the long term men will be facing at least a slightly bigger issue with automation.
 Women are guarded by the fact that they represent 70% of the labor force in relatively safe occupations like education and health care, which are among the low-risk jobs in the coming decades.

-Job loss due to automation statistics from 2019 indicate that the workers aged 16 to 24 are at a 49% average automation exposure, putting them ahead of their older counterparts.
+Job loss due to automation statistics from the last year indicate that the workers aged 16 to 24 are at a 49% average automation exposure, putting them ahead of their older counterparts.
 Workers aged 25-54 have a 40% task automation potential, which is about the same percentage that workers age 55-64 face.